Axolotls are becoming very popular aquarium pets because of their unique and cute appearance with the flowing mane of gills attached to their head.

 This is a problem with the captive-bred species that you find in your aquariums.

-Just like humans, this is a bad thing.
-It causes the axolotls to have a different type of gene than the wild axolotls, which makes the captive-bred axolotls more susceptible to disease.
+Just like in humans, this is a bad thing.
+It causes the captive axolotls to have a different type of gene than the wild axolotls, which makes the captive-bred axolotls more susceptible to disease.

 It may not seem like a big deal but if we end up with nothing but captive-bred axolotls, it means they would be more susceptible to large populations being wiped out.